Greenmamba29/genspark-ai-search-privacy/GITHUB_DEPLOYMENT_STEPS.md

-# 🚀 GitHub Deployment Steps for Privacy-Enhanced GenSpark
+# 🚀 GitHub Deployment Steps for Privacy-Enhanced Grahmos

-Your privacy-enhanced GenSpark AI Search system is ready for deployment!
+Your privacy-enhanced Grahmos AI Search system is ready for deployment!
 Follow these steps:

 ## 📋 Step 1: Create GitHub Repository